SEAN: STILL no sign of land. How long is it?

 SEAN: The other debut is The Kingdom of the Gods, which inspired a Netflix series called Kingdom.
 It’s a manwha, seems to be complete in one volume, and has a cover that looks terrifying.

 ASH: I’ll be checking this one out!
 I’ve heard great things about the adaptation, so I’m curious about the original.

-MELINDA: I’m always interested in manwha.
+MJ: I’m always interested in manwha.

 SEAN: Also from Viz: Beastars 6, Hell’s Paradise: Jigokuraku 2, Levius/est 4, No Guns Life 5, Ran and the Gray World 7 (the final volume), Urusei Yatsura omnibus 6, and The Way of the Househusband 3.